 Discussion - Older adults and people with disabilities have some of the most significant transportation challenges in Solano County.
 At the same time, they also have some of the most limited resources to meet those challenges.
-Solano Mobility Management is a series of programs designed to help these individuals participate in the economic and social life of Solano County.
-The best outcome of mobility management programs is to provide older adults and people with disabilities the freedom and independence of movement within and outside of Solano County.
-Programs such as Transit Ambassadors, and Trip Information can do exactly this.
+Solano mobility management is a series of programs designed to help these individuals participate in the economic and social life.
+The best outcome of mobility management programs is to provide seniors and people with disability freedom and independence of movement within and outside of Solano County.
+Programs such as transit ambassador and trip information can do exactly this.